 Anscombe concludes her essay with two objections the Humean might make to the travel analogy, and then follows this with counter-arguments of her own.
 The first objections relates to the Humean claim that we can never observe causality in any single individual case.
 The Humean would argue that the travel analogy does not apply as travel is observable, whereas cause-and-effect does not exist in the objects themselves (rather the connection is created as an inference in the mind).
 Anscombe gives two replies to this objection:

 - A Humean talks of ‘finding’ something in perception which is different from ‘finding’ causality between two objects in terms of necessary connection.
 However, the Humean cannot provide any evidence that ‘finding’ exists in one case (necessary connection), but not the other sense (perception).
+The Human is being selective in how they define the idea of ‘finding’.

 - The Humean admits that we perceive causality when we observe bodies in motion (such as the billiard balls about to strike).
 If the Humean accepts that perception is sufficient to observe the motion, then why can’t they also accept that perception is sufficient to observe the causality as well?